Blebowski/CTU-CAN-FD/lic/Readme.txt

 GPLv2 is applied only for the linux kernel driver to be compliant with Linux license.
-All other parts of CTU CAN FD are licensed under MIT license.
+All other parts of CTU CAN FD are licensed under custom semi-proprietary license.